hydepress/octopod/README.md

 by Stefan Haslinger et al

-This is the official documentation for Octopod reformatted in a single-page book edition.
+This is the official documentation for Octopod reformatted in a single-page book edition (using the [Manuscripts format](http://manuscripts.github.io)).

 > **Note:** The book edition is still an early release and a work-in-progess.